Hozukii/linked-blog-starter-md/School/EE/EE draft Effect of the number of blades on propeller efficiency.md

+Questions to ask Mr. Davis:
+Should I include things that we have already learned in the background knowledge?
+How many times should the data be repeated?

 Research question: How does altering the number of blades of a propeller affects its efficiency?
 ## Introduction
 Aerodynamics is the branch of physics and engineering that studies the behaviour of air and fluids in motion, particularly their interaction with solid objects such as aircrafts, propellers, and vehicles.
 It helps understand concepts such as drag, lift, and thrust.
 Its principles are applied across various fields, from the aviation industry, sports and architecture to help optimize performance and efficiency.
 Within aerodynamics, my topic of interest was propellers with their wide scope of applications from everyday tools such as hair dryers to commercial UAVs.